The New Zealand Curriculum - Mathematics and statistics

 About this resource

 Mathematics and statistics is one of the learning areas in the New Zealand Curriculum, the official document that sets the direction for teaching, learning, and assessment in all English medium state and state-integrated schools in New Zealand.
 In mathematics and statistics, students explore relationships in quantities, space, and data and learn to express these relationships in ways that help them to make sense of the world around them.
+From 1 January 2025 the content on this page will only cover Years 9-13.
+The content covering Years 0-8 which comes into effect from 1 January 2025 is provided on a companion page.

 The New Zealand Curriculum - Mathematics and statistics